Developing an enticing benefits package is a key aspect of attracting and retaining top employees.

-About 76 percent of employees with benefits that meet their goals and priorities become advocates for their organization, according to Bruce.
-That's why Yaniga emphasized the importance of knowing your employees and finding out what benefits they really want.
+Yaniga emphasized the importance of knowing your employees and finding out what benefits they really want.

 "The more we understand about the benefit priorities of our employees, the more we can meet them at their priorities," Yaniga said.
 "Best-in-class companies build a great culture by applying all they know about their employees' priorities to their benefit structures."

-Additional reporting by Nicole Fallon.
-Some source interviews were conducted for a previous version of this article.
+Additional reporting by Nicole Fallon-Peek.
+Source interviews were conducted for a previous version of this article.